lorenapuhl/Backengineering-neural-networks/experiment-a/README.md

-# Experiment A - Analysing weight correlations and principal component participation ratios
+# Experiment A - Analysing weight correlations and principal components
 ## Motivation

 This project trains a recurrent neural network (RNN) to solve a biological integration and memory task with inputs of varying durations.
 Model A is implemented by training both the input weights $\mathbf{I}$ and the output weights $\mathbf{W}$.
 To enable statistical analysis of the resulting dynamical solutions, a set of twenty independent models are trained.